Please Choose an Attraction:

 Fort Miles is part of The Delaware History Trail!
 Download your passport from Delaware Tourism's website today and start discovering what makes the First State great!

-Fort Miles is a special place for families, history buffs, veterans, or anyone interested in learning about the Delaware shore and WWII.
-Take a tour of the Fort, enjoy an interpretive program, dance to a swing band, and celebrate the "greatest generation" in our nation's history.
+Fort Miles is a special place for history enthusiasts, veterans, families, or anyone interested in learning about Delaware stories, Delaware heroes and Delaware’s role in WWII.
+Take a guided tour, enjoy an interpretive program, visit the art gallery, take in a special event, and celebrate the "greatest generation" in our nation's history.